 Tucked away among the paddy fields in Cambodia’s picturesque countryside, Zannier Hotels Phum Baitang is a world away from the bustle of nearby Siem Reap town.
 Perched high on stilts in luxuriant tropical gardens, this all-villa resort has the rustic charm of traditional Khmer wooden houses, albeit ones with hand-picked antiques, freestanding baths and private plunge pools.
 Surrender to the ministrations of its expert mixologists and spa therapists – should you ever feel compelled to leave, ancient ruins, vibrant markets and a lively nightlife are just a short tuk tuk ride away.

 Get this when you book through us:

-One bottle of Zannier wine; GoldSmith members also get a dinner for two
+A bottle of wine; Goldsmiths get dinner for two, excluding drinks

 2pm, but flexible, subject to availability.
 Earliest check-in, noon.

 Double rooms from £243.34 ($308), including tax at 22 per cent.